-Whether using fresh tomatoes from your garden or canned tomatoes, this homemade salsa is a must try!
+Whether using fresh tomatoes from your garden or canned tomatoes, this easy homemade salsa recipe is a must try!

 I make a double batch every year when all of my tomatoes are ready from my garden and can them.

 But, we always go through it quickly and I end up making a batch in the winter using canned tomatoes.

 I use my food processor and pulse the ingredients to make this salsa even easier.